Lil-Kirch/Light_Shows/README.md

 This includes:

-WLED light controller board with ESP32
+Custom WLED light controller board with ESP32

-Light strips that are controlled by the WLED light controller
+Connection of WLED Controllers to light strips and other lights

+Please read the markdown files in individual folders for descriptions of controllers and shows